nickyreinert/videoOrga/README.md

 **Q: Is my RTX 3070 enough?**
 A: Yes!
 Use `base` or `small` model.
 You have 8GB VRAM, which is plenty.

+## Known Quirks

+### Prompt management

+- right now the prompt is tuned to work with `LLaVA`, means it's using `USER` and `ASSISTANT` keywords, when switchting to like `Mistral` or `LLaMA` the requires `INST` instead
+- the logic looks for `Tags:` to split the output of the summarizer, this is not fail safe
+- the logic is somehow hardcoded to German language, this is not fail safe